[Update] Tried AWS Glue Interactive Sessions Spark Connect Support with Notebooks from VS Code

 3. Retrieving the Endpoint and Token

-Use get_session_endpoint (the new API) to retrieve the Spark Connect connection URL and authentication token, then construct the connection string to pass to remote().
-The token is masked in the output as it is sensitive information.
+Use get_session_endpoint (a new API) to retrieve the Spark Connect connection URL and authentication token, then assemble the connection string to pass to remote().
+The token is masked in the output for security.

 ep = glue.get_session_endpoint(SessionId=session_id)["SparkConnect"]